Dispute a TicketBylaw Violation Notice Dispute

 - In person, City of Richmond, City Hall

 - By email up to 14 business days before your hearing

-- By phone during your phone hearing
+- By phone via telephone conference call, during your hearing

-How to Submit your Request to Adjudicate
+How to Submit a Request to Adjudicate

 To request an adjudication, please complete this online form: